KristinaEngland/design-system/components/footer.md

 ## HTML and CSS

-### Basic Footer without Links
+### Basic Footer
 This footer can be used on marketing campaign sites and other simple sites that do not require a robust footer.
+It contains only the logo, the two standard footer links, and the copyright.

 Add codepen.

+### Basic Footer - Light Variant
+This footer should be used sparingly, when you cannot implement the standard basic footer.

 ### Footer with Links

-There are two standard links that should be added to all main websites - (1) Terms of Use/Privacy Policy and (2) Accessibility.

 <iframe height="300" style="width: 100%;" scrolling="no" title="Untitled" src="https://codepen.io/mrufli/embed/KKyRJQL?default-tab=html" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href="https://codepen.io/mrufli/pen/KKyRJQL">